Convicted murderer still on the run after prison escape

 Ford told WABI-TV that he questions why Nash was recently being held at the minimum security facility.

-Fitzpatrick says there have been no confirmed sightings of Nash.
+Fitzpatrick said there have been no confirmed sightings of Nash.
+The commissioner said officials will be reviewing the escape and improving procedures, if needed.